-Panel Member #1 Measure has face validity and reasonable correlation with other similar measures.
-Panel Member #2 Please see my notes in 16e, 21 and 22 above.
-While I am satisfied with the demonstration of validity with the standard approaches, I still think that the model fit is only moderate (see 16e).
+27. Panel Member #1 Measure has face validity and reasonable correlation with other similar measures.

+Panel Member #2 See my notes in 16e, 21 and 22.

-Panel Member #3 Solid criterion related validity, but authors only test on aspect of validity.
+Panel Member #3 The criterion related validity helps makes the case for the measure, but authors only test one aspect of validity.

 Panel Member #4 A demonstration of an implicit quality construct is the lowest level of empirical validity testing or validity maturity level 0.
 To demonstrate a moderate level, the developer must show an empirical association between the explicit quality construct and the material outcome.

 Panel Member #5 Developer demonstrated an effort to risk adjust measure to create valid measure score.
-Very low inter-decile distribution across Providers may be a problem in discriminating among Providers.
+Very low inter-decile distribution across Providers (2.3% between 10^{th} and 90^{th} percentiles) may be a problem in discriminating among Providers.
 I have a personal bias against using the RSRR approach (described in S.14) comparing the "predicted" to the "expected" Provider rates because both values are dependent upon the quality (power and specificity) of the regression models.
 However, the RSRR methodology has been deemed acceptable by SMP by consensus and I will abide by that decision.

-Note: The applicability of the risk model for only those patients >= 65 vs. >= 18 is not make explicitly clear.
+Note1: The applicability of the risk model for only those patients >= 65 vs. >= 40 was tested, although results were marginal.
+For example, was the distribution of percentile values based on the >= 40 or >=65 group?
+Only one distribution of percentile values presented.
+Additionally, item 1.5 in Measure Testing document lists only >= 65 beneficiaries.
+Same problem with "Signal to Noise" results Table 2.